moliver28/research-handbook/content/handbook/business-technology/it-compliance/_index.md

   <div>
     <h5>Issue Trackers</h5>

   <a href="https://gitlab.com/gitlab-com/business-technology/it-compliance/it-compliance-issue-tracker/-/issues/new" class="btn btn-purple" style="width:180px;margin:5px;">IT Compliance Issue Tracker</a>
   </div>
  </div>

 IT Compliance works collaboratively with multiple functional teams throughout the GitLab organization.
-We partner with Management, Business Teams, and our Data Team to implement solutions.
+We partner with Management and our Business Teams to implement solutions.
 Our primary focus today is related to identifying and ensuring audit readiness for in scope SOX applications, however, there is a need to continue to expand the body of work into BCP planning, IAM advisory, and assist on other security initiatives.

 Our work can be tracked in the [IT Compliance GitLab Group](https://gitlab.com/gitlab-com/business-technology/it-compliance).